Housing Grants for People With Disabilities | 2024

 The CoC program goes beyond just offering shelter.
 It’s about creating a comprehensive support system that addresses the root causes of homelessness.
 By offering specialized supportive services tailored to individual needs, the CoC ensures that everyone, from extremely low-income people to very low income individuals, has a shot at stable, accessible housing.

 In situations where individuals with disabilities find themselves facing homelessness, the local CoC becomes a vital lifeline, offering essential assistance in finding immediate shelter for safety and rest.
-Moreover, the CoC goes beyond providing temporary relief and aims to foster long-term stability by connecting disabled individuals to transitional housing programs.
+Moreover, the CoC goes beyond providing temporary relief and aims to foster long-term stability by connecting disabled individuals to transitional housing programs and grants to help disabled buy a home.

 HUD-Veterans Affairs Supportive Housing (HUD-VASH)